metatooling/syntactic/README.rst

 ===============

 The example transformers are written in a fragile way.
 They are intended only as inspiration rather than production-ready transformers.
+If you want to make some production-ready ones, please open an issue to discuss.